berkay-digital/KickDevDocs/getting-started/generating-tokens-oauth2-flow.md

 {% hint style="info" %}
 The host URL for our OAuth server is different from our API server.

-The Host URL is: _https://id.kick.com_
+The host URL is: _https://id.kick.com_
 {% endhint %}

 ## Authorization Endpoint